 Market demands forced the increase in requirements for manufacturers of welded structures.
-Meeting the specifications contained in the PN-EN 1090 standards makes it possible to confirm that the structures offered to the clients are produced under conditions being supervised by qualified and authorised personnel.
+Meeting the specifications contained in the PN-EN 1090 standards makes it possible to confirm that the steel constructions offered to the clients are produced under conditions being supervised by qualified and authorised personnel.
 Thus, their quality is appropriate.
 In order to ensure fulfilment of all the requirements enabling to make steel structures for construction industry we have implemented and certified the quality assurance system consistent with the PN EN 1090-2 standard, therefore we are able to make structures in EXC3 class.

 PN EN 1090-3 –Production of aluminum structures

 We have implemented and certified quality assurance system consistent with PN EN 1090-3 standard.
 The audit confirmed that Base Group is able to maintain the standard of construction of aluminum, aluminum alloys and aluminium frame welding.
 Base Group has the necessary qualifications and appropriate measures to ensure the execution of the construction according to EN 1090-3 EXC3 class.

 The company employs highly qualified and experienced staff of welders and operators as far as methods: 131, 135, 136 (MIG / MAG) and 141 (TIG) in material groups corresponding to the Welding Performance Qualification Records (WPQR) held by Base Group are concerned.

 The team of welders has appropriate qualifications specified in the following standards: